JamesTeague/cyrus/README.md

 const notifier = cyrus({ appName: 'cyrus-example' });

-// It needs to be connected before user const connectedSuccessfully = await notifier.connect();
+// It needs to be connected before used const connectedSuccessfully = await notifier.connect();

 if (connectedSuccessfully) {
   // Create an observable to with a channel to listen to
   // Rx.Observable
-  const observable = notifier.on('example-channel');
+  const observable$ = notifier.on('example-channel');

   // Sends this to postgres
-  // The message will show up in the observable. notifier.notify('example-channel', 'example-message');
+  // The observable will emit this message. notifier.notify('example-channel', 'example-message');
 }